Jakkins/jakkins.github.io/docs/Techne/ICT/programs/joplin/update-script.md

 git config --get remote.origin.url > /dev/null
-print_error_and_exit "origin does not exists" echo "fetching..." git fetch origin 2> /dev/null print_error_and_exit "git fetch not successful: check connection, or update origin url" check_if_current_branch_is_main
+print_error_and_exit "origin does not exists" echo "fetching..." git fetch origin # do fetch but not pull print_error_and_exit "git fetch not successful: check connection, or update origin url" check_if_current_branch_is_main